 The first eleven verses act as a warning to the church in Corinth from the history of Israel.
 Paul was basically saying look what happened to the Israelites as they went down the wrong path.

 It is probably good to pause here for a minute and consider two words, tempt and test.

-In Greek and Hebrew, the main languages the bible was written in these two English words come from the same root.
+In Greek and Hebrew, the main languages in which the Bible was written these two English words that come from the same root.